Infidels (album): Aftermath and legacy

-Dylan spent the fall of 1983 recording demos and various songs at his home in Malibu, California.
+Dylan spent the autumn of 1983 recording demos and various songs at his home in Malibu, California.
 Rather than work alone, Dylan brought in a number of young musicians, including Charlie Sexton, drummer Charlie Quintana and guitarist JJ Holiday.
 As Heylin notes, "this was Dylan's first real dalliance with third-generation American rock & rollers."
 These informal sessions set the stage for Dylan's first public performances since 1982.

 Dylan appeared on Late Night with David Letterman on March 22, 1984.
 He performed with Quintana, Holiday (introduced by Letterman as "Justin Jesting"), and bassist Tony Marsico.
 Performing three songs with his band of post-punk musicians, the Plugz, Dylan delivered what many consider to be his most entertaining television performance ever.
 The combo first performed an unrehearsed version of Sonny Boy Williamson's "Don't Start Me to Talking", then a radically different arrangement of "License To Kill".
 The final song was a peppy, somewhat new-wave version of "Jokerman" that ended with a harmonica solo.
 At the end of the performance, Letterman walked onstage and congratulated Dylan, asking him if he could come back and play every Thursday.
 Dylan smiled and jokingly agreed.

-In 2020, Daniel Romano's Outfit released an album, Daniel Romano's Outfit Do (What Could Have Been) Infidels By Bob Dylan & the Plugz, that covered Infidels in its entirety in the style of Dylan's performance on Letterman with The Plugz.